- Home

 Whether you’re recovering from heartbreak, coping with loss, or have been single for some time, there are a few things worth considering before rejoining the dating scene.
 While you might be keen to find love or companionship, you may also be asking yourself, “Am I ready?”

-It’s not uncommon for someone to jump into a new relationship to escape loneliness, as a way of coping with the end of a previous relationship, or because friends or family members are encouraging them to open themselves up to the idea of romance again.
+It’s not uncommon for someone to jump into a new relationship as they’re lonely, as a way of coping with the end of a previous relationship, or because friends or family members are encouraging them to open themselves up to romance.

 It’s important to remember that there’s nothing wrong with spending some time looking after and building a relationship with yourself, before thinking about letting someone else into your life.
 In fact, scientists suggest that it’s our relationship with ourselves which lays the foundations for all other interactions, and that self-love could be the secret to a healthy, fulfilling relationship with a significant other.